 Probably the best tapas joint in the whole of the UK (big statement I know!), San Juan is one of Chorlton’s best hidden gems – although by now most people know and love it enough that it’s pretty much always packed out.
-The fact that it’s tiny doesn’t help but once you manage to get yourself in there you can tuck into the most authentic (and delicious) tapas dishes imaginable.
+A few years back they had an extension built on so it’s no longer as tiny and therefore easier to get yourself in there you tuck into the most authentic (and delicious) tapas dishes imaginable.
 They regularly have stunning specials on offer as well as some fantastic Spanish wines.
 Hard to beat really!

 Bar San Juan, 56 Beech Rd, Manchester M21 9EG